 Houston is an awesome place to plan a Thanksgiving getaway because there’s an annual parade here that kicks off downtown.
 This is a morning parade with floats, bands, and lots of spectacles to take in.
 Its history dates back to 1949, and it is a free event to attend.
 Some of the local restaurants in Houston that typically stay open on Thanksgiving Day are B&B Butchers & Restaurant, Brennan’s of Houston, and Steak 48.
 Other festive events that take place around the Thanksgiving holiday and/or open up that weekend are the Festival of Lights at Moody Gardens, Zoo Lights at the Houston Zoo, and the Ice at Discovery Green.

-Marfa is an artsy small town in Texas that’s worth considering for your Thanksgiving getaway too.
-El Cosmico hosts food and drink specials, and Al Campo Wine Garden & Rustic Bistro takes reservations for Thanksgiving dinner.
-But the reasons that many people visit here is to check out the fascinating art installations and look for otherworldly activity at the Marfa Lights.
+Marfa is an artsy small town in Texas that’s worth considering for your Thanksgiving getaway, too.
+El Cosmico hosts food and drink specials.
+But the reasons that many people visit here are to check out the fascinating art installations and look for otherworldly activity at the Marfa Lights.
 The Chinati Foundation is a famous art museum in town, and if you’re craving more art, there are lots of other galleries worth exploring for your holiday weekend shopping.